GetStream/stream-laravel/README.md

     }
 ```

-## Low level API Access
+### Full documentation and Low level APIs access

-When needed, you can also use the low level PHP client API directly.
+When needed you can also use the [low level PHP API](https://github.com/getstream/stream-php) directly.
+Documentation is available at the [Stream website](https://getstream.io/docs/?language=php).
-The full explanation can be found in the [getstream.io documentation](https://getstream.io/docs/).

 ```
 $specialFeed = FeedManager::getClient->feed('special', '42')
 $specialFeed->followFeed('timeline', '60')
 ```

+### Copyright and License Information

+Copyright (c) 2014-2017 Stream.io Inc, and individual contributors.
+All rights reserved.

+See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.